xixiaofinland/sf.nvim/README.md

 Please create an issue to discuss your PR before submitting it.
 This ensures that the PR will be merged.

-The PR must be submitted against the `dev` branch.
+The PR is highly recommended to be submitted against the `dev` branch.

 The `help.txt` file is auto-generated from the comments with the `---` suffix before each function in [init.lua](https://github.com/xixiaofinland/sf.nvim/blob/dev/lua/sf/init.lua).
 The plugin